pradeepsinngh/Data-Science-Tutorials/How-To-Handle-Missing-Values/README.md

    - There are algorithms that can be made robust to missing data, such as k-Nearest Neighbors that can ignore a column from a distance measure when a value is missing.
    - There are algorithms that can use the missing value as a unique and different value when building the predictive model, such as classification and regression trees.

-   Follow this jupyter notebook for example -- https://github.com/pradeepsinngh/Data-Science-Tutorials/blob/master/How-To-Handle-Missing-Values/missing-value.ipynb
+   Follow this jupyter notebook for example -- ![How to handle missing values in a dataset][https://github.com/pradeepsinngh/Data-Science-Tutorials/blob/master/How-To-Handle-Missing-Values/missing-value.ipynb]

 That's all folks!